 \section{Summary and discussion}

-In this paper, we considered estimating the equilibrium density of unperturbed dynamicsfrom non-i.i.d observed time series.
+In this paper, we considered estimating the equilibrium density of unperturbed dynamics from non-i.i.d observed time series.
 This problem arises from the estimation of linear response statistics.
 In particular, we employed a nonparametric density estimator formulated by the kernel embedding of distributions.
 We chose the corresponding hypothesis space (model) as an RKHS so that the properties of the kernel can be carried over to the functions in the RKHS.
 To avoid the computational expense that arises using radial type kernels, we considered the ``Mercer-type'' kernels constructed based on the classical orthogonal bases defined on non-compact domains, e.g., $\BR^d$.
-Here, the orthogonality corresponds to a weighted-$L^2$ space, which naturally provides the integral definition of the coefficients in the estimates.
+Here, the orthogonality corresponds to a weighted-$L^2$ space, which naturally provides the coefficients' integral definition in the estimates.
 In practice, the number of bases involved, thanks to the orthogonality, are much fewer than the sample size.
 For example, in the test models, the sample size is of order $10^7$, while the number of bases is of order $10^3$ or less.

 We used the orthogonal polynomials, assigned with a specific power of the corresponding weight, to build a Mercer-type kernel corresponding to an RKHS.
-To overcome the difficulty caused by the non-compact domain, we showed that the boundedness of the kernel can be achieved either using the asymptotic behavior of a class of orthogonal polynomials (e.g., Hermite polynomials) or existing identities (e.g., Laguerre polynomials).
-By studying the orthogonal polynomial approximation in the RKHS setting, we established the uniform convergence of the estimator, which justifies the use of the estimator for interpolation.
+To overcome the difficulty caused by the non-compact domain, we showed that the boundedness of the kernel could be achieved either using the asymptotic behavior of a class of orthogonal polynomials (e.g., Hermite polynomials) or existing identities (e.g., Laguerre polynomials).
+By studying the orthogonal polynomial approximation in the RKHS setting, we established the estimator's uniform convergence, which justifies using the estimator for interpolation.
 With this choice of basis representation, we arrived at the well-known polynomial chaos approximation.
-However, the convergence is valid in both $L^2$-norm sense and uniform-norm sense.An important issue that we addressed is the practical problem of choosing hypothesis space (or polynomials) which is critical for accurate estimations.
-Using the RKHS formulation, we generalized the theory of $c_0$-universality to guarantee a consistent estimator with a hypothesis space that is constructed to respect the decaying property of the target function that can be empirically quantified from the available data.
+However, the convergence is valid in both $L^2$-norm sense and uniform-norm sense.
+An important issue that we addressed is the practical problem of choosing hypothesis space (or polynomials), which is critical for accurate estimations.
+Using the RKHS formulation, we generalized the theory of $c_0$-universality to guarantee a consistent estimator with a hypothesis space constructed to respect the decaying property of the target function that can be empirically quantified from the available data.